The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Let's do the math for a typical author:

-That's not quit-your-day-job money, but it's also not nothing.
-It covers writing expenses, software subscriptions, or simply validates that people value your work.
+That's not quit-your-day-job money, but it's meaningful.
+It covers writing expenses, software subscriptions, or simply validates that people value your work enough to pay for it.

 The Patreon Problem